 - cleared your financial account

-A student is eligible for the College of Fine Arts Dean’s List for the applicable semester when his/her Q.P.A. for that semester is at least 3.5 and he/she is in the top 35% of the School of Music students for that semester by Q.P.A. rank.
+Students are eligible for the College of Fine Arts Dean’s List for the applicable semester when their Q.P.A. for that semester is at least 3.50 and is in the top 35% of the School of Music students for that semester by Q.P.A. rank.

-To qualify for College Honors a School of Music student must have a cumulative QPA of (1.)
-The School of Music student has won a School of Music Award.
+To qualify for College Honors a School of Music student must have a cumulative QPA of 3.00 and have won a School of Music Award.
 Awards include:

 CMU School of Music Violin Award